ysoh286/honours-project-2017/detailed-notes.md

   - Mentioned plotting libraries: plotly, rbokeh, vegalite?, googleVis
   - Javascript packages cannot be used such as npm, but you can load libraries either locally or url/CDN
   - Why would you use V8?
 For computation that cannot be vectorised in R + run javascript in R (of course, you need to know some javascript!).
+  *Because there's no link to a DOM/web browser, not ideal for what we want to achieve.
+Could be helpful if we need to run javascript in R on the backend/server side, but it's likely you can achieve more faster results by sending it straight to the browser.
+There's a possibility to use it for converting data objects into JavaScript objects, but this can already be achieved with R package jsonlite.*

 **Trendline challenge: Part 3**
-[in progress]

 - As we've seen in previous weeks (way back in Week 3), shiny can do it with base plots and ggplot2, and ggvis has got its own demo.
 - Could we replicate the same thing on SVG/grid using Shiny to communicate back and forth?
+YES + it's much more dynamic (though, if users need a less dynamic version, might have to modify some JS).
  Possible steps:
- - write JS to select points on brushing (modify brush)
+ - write JS to select points on brushing (modify brush) - used previous code for iNZightPlots, and it runs. (what could happen is I could write a generalized version of this and it could be applied to any gridSVG plot as long as: panels and where the points lie are well defined in the plot.)
- - When selected store an array of point ids, send it back to R
+ - When selected store an array of point ids, send it back to R (using Shiny functions + JS functions)
   - somehow match point ids to data?
-Or convert co-ordinates back into data? (can you do that with grid/gridSVG?)
+Or convert co-ordinates back into data?
+ - I've been able to send back just the indexes of the points which correspond to the data rows, provided that the gridSVG plot has plotted in ORDER of the data and that there are no missing values.
+ - Another alternative to try is to convert the co-ordinates using gridSVGCoords (not sure if you could do a from/to switch)
+ - Working on overlaying SVG on canvas [in progress]

 **Things to think about:**
   - What if you could rethink a solution without assuming a static plot has been given?
-  - Plotly can render [dropdowns](https://plot.ly/r/dropdowns/)/some basic UI controls in R without the use of Shiny - may need to revisit some of the challenges where a full javascript solution is given (somewhat standalone).
+  - Plotly can render [dropdowns](https://plot.ly/r/dropdowns/)/some basic UI controls in R without the use of Shiny - may need to revisit some of the challenges where a full javascript solution is given (somewhat standalone?).

 ---